kubernetes/enhancements/keps/sig-network/3786-migrate-shared-kube-proxy-code-to-staging/README.md

 ## Summary

 After about a year and a half of testing a [new service proxy implementation](https://github.com/kubernetes-sigs/kpng/), and collecting sig-network and community feedback, it is clear that a shared library (referred to as kube-proxy-lib in this document) designed to make building new service proxies easier is needed.
 Specifically, it is desired by members of the Kubernetes networking community who are attempting to build specialized networking tools.
-This KEP distills the goals of such a library and proposes its lifecycle and official support policy for sig-network.

-This distillation of a "[KPNG-like interface](https://docs.google.com/presentation/d/1Y-tZ4fFC9L2NvtBeiIXD1MiJ0ieg_zg4Q6SlFmIax8w/edit?hl=en&resourcekey=0-SFhIGTpnJT5fo6ZSzQC57g#slide=id.g16976fedf03_0_221)" was originally presented by Tim Hockin in a sig-network breakout session.
+However, in order to prevent the community from having to maintain two separate sets of code (the core kube-proxy code and the aforementioned new library) while also ensuring the stability of the existing proxies, it makes sense to work incrementally towards this ultimate goal.

+This KEP describes the **first step** towards the ultimate end goal of providing a shared library of core kube-proxy functionality which can be easily consumed by the community.
+Specifically, it will work to move the existing [shared kube-proxy code](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy) into [staging](https://github.com/kubernetes/kube-proxy).

+This initial work will open the door for future improvements to kube-proxy code to be made in both a safe an incremental way.

 ## Motivation

 There have been several presentations, issues, and projects dedicated to reusing kube-proxy logic while extending it to embrace different backend technologies (i.e. nftables, eBPF, Open vSwitch, and so on).
-This KEP attempts to make a library which will facilitate this type of work ultimately making it much easier to write and maintain new proxy implementations.
+This KEP attempts to work towards making a library which will facilitate this type of work ultimately making it much easier to write and maintain new proxy implementations.

 A previous attempt at a broad solution to this problem was explored in the [KPNG project](https://github.com/kubernetes-sigs/kpng/), which exhibits many properties that allow for such goals to be accomplished.
-However, because it had so many "features", sig-network decided by consensus to take some of the ideas behind it (i.e. the definition of a clear boundary between the data model for Kubernetes, and the data model for a service proxy), into a separate KEP.
+However, because it introduced many new features and would result in large breaking changes if it were to be incorporated back in tree, it became clear we needed to decompose this large task into smaller pieces.
+Therefore, we've decided to keep things simple and start by moving the existing shared kube-proxy code into staging where it can be iterated and augmented in an safe, consumable and incremental manner.

 ### Goals

+- Move the [shared kube-proxy code k/k/pkg/proxy](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy), and relevant networking utilities (i.e `pkg/util/iptables`) into the kube-proxy [staging repository](https://github.com/kubernetes/kube-proxy).
+- Ensure all existing kube-proxy unit and e2e coverage remains the same or is improved.
-- Build a library in the [kube-proxy staging repository "k8s.io/kube-proxy"](https://github.com/kubernetes/kube-proxy) (an existing [k8s staging repository](https://github.com/kubernetes/kubernetes/tree/master/staging)), which can be used to help build new service proxies.
+- Ensure the shared code can be easily consumed by external users to help write new out of tree service proxies.
-- Replace the [shared kube-proxy code k/k/pkg/proxy](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy), specifically the shared Kubernetes API client and client side caching structures `serviceChangeTracker` and `endpointsChangeTracker` inside of in-tree kube proxy with this generic library.
-- Exemplify the use of such a repository in a mock proxy implementation which uses the library to process and log changes of the Kubernetes networking state.
-- Define a policy around versioning and releasing of kube-proxy-lib.
-- Create a CI system that runs in test-grid which tests kube-proxy-lib compatibility with the latest Kubernetes releases continuously, and which can be used to inform API changes for regressions that break "kube-proxy-lib".
+- Write documentation detailing how external consumers can utilize kube-proxy staging library.

 ### Non-Goals